-The world is slowly going back to all the in-person activities we used to love and cherish – meeting with friends, having dinner with the family, travelling, transit events.
-For us, the latter was a way of connecting not only with potential customers, but also like-minded people who would push our development forward.
+The world is slowly going back to all the in-person activities we used to love and cherish – meeting with friends, having dinner with the family, traveling, and transit events.
+For us, the latter was a way of connecting not only with potential customers but also with like-minded people who would push our development forward.
 So, our team was thrilled to be able to attend the PPTA 2021 Spring into Fall conference last month.
-It might have been a small-scale event, but it surely made us feel in our own element!
+It might have been a small-scale event, but it sure made us feel in our own element!

 Konstantin Spasov, our Business Development Manager, was on the floor along with a part of the sales team.
 We decided to capture his thoughts after the event in a short interview about getting back to in-person conferences, trends and potential in the pandemic and post-pandemic mobility landscape, his ideas and predictions for the industry’s future, and more.
 Let’s dive in!

 Modeshift: What was the first thing that came to your mind after setting foot on the conference floor?
 How did you feel?

 Konstantin: Excited!
 I’ve been around this for quite a while having had chances to attend shows on three continents (APAC, Europe and the US).
 I am the kind of person who believes we are social animals and personal contact cannot be replaced with any digital tool.
 The energy everyone brings into the showroom makes all the difference.
 Even helping each other there to build up the booth very often you’d borrow a screwdriver from a competitor only to laugh about it later.

 M: Do you think transit events have changed during the pandemic?

 K: Not so much.
 Most people are just happy to be able to be there again.
 I don’t think masks, social distancing, and other measures were such a problem.
 We were all grateful to be there and do what inspired us.

 M: What was the most important takeaway from the PPTA conference for you?